AFFORDABLE CONNECTIVITY PROGRAM

 How does a household qualify?

-A member of a household only has to meet one of the criteria, such as income at 200% of the federal poverty level, or at least one member of the household participates in a government assistance program, such as Medicaid or SNAP, or through a dependent who is on free and reduced lunch or who attends a school that participates in the Community Eligibility Provision.
-For more information see ACP Eligibility Qualifications and visit GetACP.org to learn how you qualify and what documents you need to apply.
+A member of a household only has to meet one of the criteria, such as income at 200% or less of the federal poverty level, or at least one member of the household participates in a government assistance program, such as Medicaid or SNAP, or through a dependent who is on free and reduced lunch or who attends a school that participates in the Community Eligibility Provision.
+For more information and a full list, see ACP Eligibility Qualifications and visit GetACP.org to learn how you qualify and what documents you need to apply.

 What is the full list of ACP qualifications?